DominikSecka/png2pos/README.md

 Windows binary is build in MinGW by (MinGW must be included in PATH):

     C:\devel\png2pos> mingw32-make -f Makefile.win strip

-**Please, do not forget to specify your printer's head width in pixels via PRINTER_MAX_WIDTH constant if it differs from default value 512 px.** (You probably need to specify 384 for 56 mm printers.)
-PRINTER_MAX_WIDTH must be divisible by 8.

 ### Available make targets